Alex427427427/infinite_portrait/README.md

 HOW TO RUN:

 1. clone repository to somewhere on your laptop, then open folder of repo.
+If on linux, clone the LINUX BRANCH!!
 	(may take a while due to music files.
 	To clone a repository, copy the link, open a terminal at a desired folder and input: git clone [the link you copied]